pr1ncegupta/project_management_system/README.md

 1. Clone this repository

 2. Import the database:
-- Navigate to the `databases.db` directory.
+- Navigate to the `db.md` directory.
 - Copy all and paste it into your xampp mysql

 3. Configure database connection: